In this lesson, we introduce alignment and a general approach to teaching it.

 Aesthetics of the Pose are Secondary

 Modern yoga teacher training programs offer many standardized cues for each posture learned.
-Standards are nice—they make it much easier to learn how to guide students into the large number of poses taught in yoga classes, but unfortunately students are not standardized.
+Standards are nice — they make it much easier to learn how to guide students into the large number of poses taught in yoga classes, but unfortunately students are not standardized.
 There is no average student.
-The alignment cues absorbed by teacher trainees are approximations: at best they can serve as guidelines but they should never be used as dogmatic requirements.
+The alignment cues absorbed by teacher trainees are approximations; at best they can serve as guidelines but they should never be used as dogmatic requirements.
 If the student’s intention in taking a yoga class is to regain or maintain optimal health, then postures should serve a functional role, making the aesthetics of the pose secondary, at best. – Bernie Clark, Yoga Journal, 8 Keys to Take Your Yoga Teaching Beyond Standardized Alignment Cues link

 Maturity Requires Outgrowing Generalizations

-Rules of alignment became both rigid and pervasive with the rise of yoga teacher training programs… in the late 1980s and early 1990s… Any time an art is constrained to mass production, it will be simplified, codified and rigidified.
-This is true in yoga, in dance, in the martial arts and in religion.
-Simpler is easier to teach and absorb, but it also leads to inaccurate generalizations and intolerance of individuality… We cannot teach effectively without some generalizations, but we haven’t reached maturity until we have outgrown generalizations and can competently focus on the unique needs of every student in every pose.
+We cannot teach effectively without some generalizations, but we haven’t reached maturity until we have outgrown generalizations and can competently focus on the unique needs of every student in every pose.
 This is not an impossible dream—it just takes more time than a teacher training program can afford.
 The onus of continuing growth is on each and every yoga teacher. – Paul Grilley, Introduction to Your Body, Your Yoga 2016 link

 No One-Size-Fits-All Instructions